Codecademy/docs/content/sql/concepts/operators/terms/exists/exists.md

 ---
 Title: 'EXISTS'
-Description: 'EXISTS tests a subquery and returns TRUE if there are any current records.'
+Description: 'EXISTS tests a subquery and returns TRUE if at least one record satisfies it.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'